Top 10 Tattoo-Friendly Onsen In Japan 2026

 “By the 17th century, tattoos had become reserved for the very worst criminals.”

-By the 18th century, decorative tattoos had gained popularity as an art form but were eventually banned due to their association with crime.
+By the 18th century, decorative tattoos had gained popularity as an art form, but were eventually banned due to their association with crime.
 Despite their illegality, tattoos became even more popular among the counterculture, especially within the yakuza (Japanese mafia).

 To the yakuza, tattoos physically manifested a member’s bravery, loyalty and resistance to the law.